 The worst could be yet to come, says Smith, noting that tar-spot spores survive winter and no corn hybrid is completely resistant.
 Despite the risk, with corn prices low, farmers want to minimize costly spraying.

-Researchers will collect data in 2019 to evaluate the tar spot app’s accuracy, though they may post their results weekly on the web.
-“I want to be absolutely sure when we release that it will be accurate,” says Smith.
+Researchers will collect data in 2019 to evaluate the tar spot app’s accuracy.
+“I want to be absolutely sure when we release [the app] that it will be accurate,” says Smith, who notes the research team may post their results weekly on the web.

 The apps don’t just protect crops and save money for farmers, Koch says.
 “The models enable a reduction in spraying, and that, combined with the use of less impactful products, indicates a reduction in the environmental damage from disease management by at least 75 percent, versus traditional approaches.”